 Mary I and the Art of Book Dedications: Royal Women, Power, and Persuasion

-This is my first monograph and for the first time analyzes all manuscript and printed book dedications to Queen Mary I.
+This is my first monograph and is the first study to analyze all printed book and manuscript dedications to Queen Mary I.

 The Birth of a Queen: Essays on the Quincentenary of Mary I